visit-dav/visit/src/doc/dev_manual/RCDevelopment.rst

 ------------------

-At this point you would modify your branch as you normally do, modifying, adding or deleting files, and then commiting the changes to the branch.
+At this point you would modify your branch as you normally do, modifying, adding or deleting files, and then committing the changes to the branch.

 Creating the pull request on the release candidate
 --------------------------------------------------